“Pen Y Fron is a particularly special and relaxing place to stay.”

 - Washing machine

 Two bedrooms: 1 x king-size double, 1 x twin.
-Bathroom with roll-top bath, shower cubicle, basin and WC.
-Fitted farmhouse kitchen with dining area.
+Bathroom with roll-top bath, separate shower, basin and WC.
+Kitchen with dining area.
 Utility.
 Sitting room with open fire.

 About the location